SCOPE: Structured Prototype-Guided Adaptation for EEG Foundation Models with Limited Labels

-To address the above challenges, we propose \emph{SCOPE}, a \underline{\textbf{S}}tructured \underline{\textbf{CO}}nfidence-aware \underline{\textbf{P}}rototype-guided adaptation framework for \underline{\textbf{E}}EG foundation model fine-tuning. \textit{First}, we introduce an \emph{external supervision construction} module to provide structured and confidence-aware guidance for unlabeled data.
-A lightweight task-prior network, geometrically regularized by an Equiangular Tight Frame (ETF) \citep{papyan2020prevalence}, learns discriminative class-level embeddings.
-These embeddings are further organized into balanced class prototypes via Sinkhorn-constrained clustering \citep{sinkhorn1967concerning, caron2020unsupervised}.
-Based on the agreement between task-prior predictions and prototype similarity, we derive confidence-aware pseudo-labels that filter uncertain samples and provide stable supervision signals for adaptation. \textit{Second}, we propose a \emph{Prototype-Conditioned Adapter (ProAdapter)}, which freezes backbone parameters and injects lightweight, prototype-conditioned modulation modules into the deeper layers to align updates with the induced class structure.
-Our main contributions are summarized as follows:
+To address the above challenges, we propose \emph{SCOPE}, a \underline{\textbf{S}}tructured \underline{\textbf{CO}}nfidence-aware \underline{\textbf{P}}rototype-guided adaptation framework for \underline{\textbf{E}}EG foundation model.
+To the best of our knowledge, \textbf{this is the first framework that systematically studies how to adapt EEG foundation models under label-limited practical deployment.} \textit{First}, we introduce an \emph{external supervision construction} module that builds cohort-level structured prototypes to provide persistent guidance. \textit{Second}, within the same module, we derive confidence-aware pseudo-labels to provide reliable sample-level supervision. \textit{Third}, we propose \emph{ProAdapter} to inject learned prototypes into deeper EFM layers via lightweight modulation while freezing the backbone to preserve pretrained knowledge.
+Our contributions are:

-\begin{itemize} \item \textbf{External Structured and Confidence-Aware Supervision Construction.} We propose an external module that organizes supervision into structured, class-level prototypes, and incorporates reliability estimation to provide persistent and trustworthy supervision signals for unlabeled data beyond sample-wise labels. \item \textbf{Prototype-conditioned Adaptation.} We propose a prototype-conditioned adaptation paradigm that constrains parameter updates by aligning model adaptation with structured external supervision, enabling stable and controlled adaptation of EEG foundation models. \item \textbf{Comprehensive Evaluation}.
-Experiments on 3 EEG tasks and 5 foundation model backbones demonstrate that \emph{SCOPE} consistently achieves strong generalization and efficiency under label-limited conditions. \end{itemize}